Alfresco/alfresco-js-api/README.md

 ticket| (Optional only if you want login with the ticket see example below)| |
 disableCsrf| To disable CSRF Token to be submitted.
 Only for Activiti call.| false |
-withCredentials| (Optional configuration for SSO, requires CORS on ECM) |false
+withCredentials| (Optional configuration for SSO, requires CORS on ECM) |false oauthInit|(Optional, if false skip the OAuth2 initialization) | true

 ### Login with Username and Password BPM and ECM